 Mr. Wiegand is buried at Loudon Park Cemetery

 John Zink was a native Baltimore architect who designed numerous movie houses in the Mid-Atlantic region during the early to mid-20th Century.
 He used modest designs, but often incorporated specific amenities found useful by moviegoers such as smoking lounges and nurseries.
 He began his architectural training at the Maryland Institute, practicing with Baltimore architects Wyatt and Nolting.
 He, by 1910, had an office in the Builder’s Exchange Building and was in the Baltimore Directory.
 He located in New York for a brief time and attended Columbia School of Architecture.
 He returned to Baltimore in 1916.
 He worked independently in the 1920s and was awarded several contracts including contracts for the Takoma Theater and Uptown Theater in Washington DC.
 One of his most famous designs is ‘The Senator Theater’ on York Road in Baltimore, which was completed in 1942.
 The Baltimore firm of Zink, Atkins and Craycroft designed over 200 theaters in the larger cities.
 According to the website, Cinema Treasures (http://cinematreasures.org/architects/139) several of John Zink’s theaters are still open including the Atlas Performing Arts Center in Washington, DC; The Commodore Theater in Portsmouth, VA.; the Patterson Performing Arts Center in Baltimore; the Senator Theater in Baltimore; and the Uptown Theater in Washington, DC.

-John Zink’s German heritage was John’s grandson, Tom Zink.
+John Zink’s German heritage was John’s grandfather, Tom Zink.

 The Baltimore Fencibles was a volunteer artillery company recruited from private citizens in theCity of Baltimore in 1813.
 The word fencible was used by many units of the era to represent local defenders, or the Home Guard.